zfgao66/MatAltMag/README.md

 The pytorch implement of papar *AI-accelerated Discovery of Altermagnetic Materials*

 # Prerequisites
-package required:
+some package required:
-- pytorch
-- accelerate
-- pymatgen
+- pytorch: 2.0.1
-- PyYAML
+- accelerate: 0.20.0
-- tensorboard
+- pymatgen: 2023.5.10
-- tqdm
+- PyYAML: 6.0
-- pandas
+- tqdm: 4.64.0

+Other required packages are listed in the `requirements.txt` file.

 # Run
 1. run files in the `preprocess` directory, move the output files of `label0.csv` and `candidate.csv` to `root_dir` directory